nillnought/javafx-documentation/docs/Player_Interactions.md

 Now when we start our application and click the start button we should get an empty scene.
 ![Image Title](assets\PlayerInteractionsImages\empty scene.png"ImageTitle"){: .center-image}

-Great!
+2. Replace empty scene with FXML scene

 Now let's create a FXML file for our game scene:
 ![Image Title](assets\PlayerInteractionsImages\creategamescene.png"ImageTitle"){: .center-image}
 And let's modify our method to load this scene instead:
 ```java title="MenuController.java" linenums="1" hl_lines="5-6 21 25-27"